 Registration for lectures takes place in Portal2.
 Please navigate to My Portal² > My Degree Planner and register for the lectures you would like to attend.
-The registration period for lectures in fall 2018 begins on 13 August and ends on 17 September 2018.
+The registration period for lectures in spring 2019 begins on January 22 and ends on February 25, 2019.
 During this time you can register and deregister from any lecture on your own accord.
 A manual for course registrations can be found in Portal2 > User Manuals > For Students.
 Please note that elective modules offered by other departments may require a different registration procedure.
 For more information please check the Courses and Course Regulation section.
-Courses in the core module do not require registration.
+Courses in the core module are not open to exchange students.

-To enroll in a seminar in fall 2018, please send your registration by emailto econgrad(at)uni-mannheim.de within the registration period, which begins on 13 August and ends on 26 August 2018.
+To enroll in a seminarin spring 2019 please send your registration by emailto mastereconomics(at)uni-mannheim.de within the registration period, which begins on January 22 and ends on February 4, 2019.
 If the actual number of participants after the organizational meeting is too high, a „first-come, first-served“ rule will be employed or the responsible teacher will select the students according to specific criteria.